jaypipes/os-ext-testing/README.md

 ### Setting up the Jenkins Master

+#### Installation

-On the machine you will use as your Jenkins master, run:
+On the machine you will use as your Jenkins master, run the following:

 ```
 wget https://raw.github.com/jaypipes/os-ext-testing/master/puppet/install_master.sh